DiceTechJobs/RelevancyFeedback/README.md

 ### Contact Details
 If you have a feature request, please submit it to the issues list.
 If you have questions, that is also a good place to post them, but you can also reach out to me at simon.hughes@dice.com if you don't here back.

+### Potential Enhancements
+Aside from ensuring this works with more versions of solr (please leave feedback as to which versions you all want), there are a number of possible enhancements:

+- **Relevancy Feedback Handler** Allow the learning of negative terms from the negative examples (if supplied - needs a separate query parameter), then implement using negative boosting.
+- **Unsupervised Feedback (Blind Feedback)** Use the *positional relevance model* detailed in this paper: http://dl.acm.org/citation.cfm?id=1835546.
+This uses only terms found near the query's terms in the document, as these are generally more relevant than using the whole document.
+The highlighter component can presumably be used as a reference to determine how to get this information from the postings list, or maybe even used directly to get this information.